 SFTP is a secure version of the FTP.
-SFTP provides an encrypted channel with the remote server.
+SFTP provides an encrypted channel with a remote server.
 This makes authentication and data transfer more secure than FTP.
 SFTP protocol is generally provided by SSH servers by default.
 In this tutorial, we will learn the default SFTP port and how to change it to a different one.

 SFTP Default Port TCP 22

 SFTP is a subsystem of the SSH service or daemon.
 So this makes SFTP listen TCP 22 port.
 We can use the following

 sftp command to connect remote system SFTP service.